konstantd/Active_Network_Synthesis_Filters/README.md

 Originally, the analytical solutions for each filter was implemented in MATLAB.
 Also, MATLAB was used for the calculation of the parameters of the electronic components.
 After that, the schematic was designed in MULTISIM and the application was compared with the analytical solution in order to assure that the respective filter works properly.
-The scripts, multisim files as well as the pdf files with detailed description of the whole steps that were folllowed can be found in the respective folders for each filter.
+The scripts, multisim files as well as the pdf files with detailed description of the whole steps that were folllowed can be found in the respective folders for each filters.

-Below, we are going to present the requirements, the final Transfer Function with all Units that were used, the schematic , a Transient Analysis as well as a Fourier Analysis in Multisim of the input and output signal, in order to prove the efficiency of the designed filter.
+Below, we are going to present briefly the requirements, the final Transfer Function with all Units that were used, the schematic, a Transient Analysis as well as a Fourier Analysis in Multisim of the input and output signal, in order to prove the efficiency of the designed filter.
+Note that the pdf files provide much more detail, in case needed.

-### High-Pass Butterworth
+## High-Pass Butterworth

-We would like to implement a Band Elimination Inverse Chebyshev filter with the below requirements of frequencies and attenuation levels:
+We would like to implement a High-Pass Butterworth filter with the below requirements of frequencies and attenuation levels:

 - fp = 5 kHz
 - fs = 1.92 kHz